 I wanted to leave you with some parting questions that I hope you’ll consider during this process:

-- When and why might we want to give end users the ability to annotate?
+- When and why might end users want the ability to make annotations?

 - How do we design interfaces and interactions for consuming annotations that benefit end users?